 As Parliamentary Secretary for Cost of Living Rebecca was able to help the Government deliver on a $5 million commitment to ease the pressure on Tasmanians in need through the Food for all Tasmanians Fund, the Financial Literacy Exchange Program, the Stay Warm Save Money program, expansion of the No Interest Loans program and financial support for emergency relief and emergency food relief programs.

 As Parliamentary Secretary for Small Business Rebecca engaged with the small business community to help develop the Small Business Strategy that sets out a framework for Government to work with small business to improve the operating environment and skill business for growth.
 Rebecca has hosted events for small business to meet with procurement officers and improve understanding and opportunities to tender for Government work and regularly meets with chambers of commerce to ensure Government is aware of business issues.

-As Tasmanian Labor Leader Rebecca will hold the Liberal government to the promises they made to the Tasmanian people and that Tasmanians continue to have access to and receive the services they need.
+As Tasmanian Labor Leader Rebecca held the Liberal government to the promises they made to the Tasmanian people and that Tasmanians continue to have access to and receive the services they need.

 Rebecca grew up on her parents’ farm Redbanks in Nugent and attended Sorell School before graduation from UTas with a combined Commerce and Arts degree.
 She has built her own home in the electorate.

 Rebecca has energy, vigour and drive and her common sense approach will help ensure regional Tasmania’s strong future.